OGDrc22/Custom-Toast/README.md

 # Custom-Toast
-I couldn't find any solution to positioning a Toast message or none of the listing in the internet work for me, so I create this.
+I couldn't find any solution to positioning a Toast message or none of the listing in the internet work for me, so I created this.

 The "Toat" itself is fully customizable.